indimail/indimail-virtualdomains/.github/README-indimail.md

 #### Global & Queue Specific Concurrency, Parallelism limits

 <b>qmail-lspawn</b> and <b>qmail-rspawn</b> can do multiple concurrent deliveries.
 The default concurrency limit is 5 for local deliveries and 10 for remote deliveries.
 These can be increased upto a maximum of 500 by setting it in the control files <b>concurrencylocal</b> for local deliveries and <b>concurrencyremote</b> for remote deliveries.
 These two (like any other indimail control files) lie in <u>/etc/indimail/control</u> directory.
 These concurrency limits are inherited by each of the indimail's multiple queues.
-Additionally indimail allows you to have queue specific concurrency limits. e.g. You can have the control files <b>concurrencyl.queue2</b>, <b>concurrencyr.queue2</b> for setting concurrency specific to <u>/var/indimail/queue/queue2</u>.
+Additionally indimail allows you to have queue specific concurrency limits. e.g. You can have the control files <b>concurrencyl.queue2</b>, <b>concurrencyr.queue2</b> for setting local, remote concurrency specific to <u>/var/indimail/queue/queue2</u>.

 ## Setting Environment Variables

-indimail-mta can be fine tuned, configured using environment variables (> 250) of them.
+indimail-mta can be fine tuned and configured using environment variables (> 250) of them.
 See the man page for indimail-env(5) and tcp-environ(5).
 This feature gives a significant edge to indimail-mta over other MTAs.
 It gives you the total flexibility to configure and customize indimail-mta.
 There are many methods of setting them.

 1. Setting them in variables directory.
 All indimail services are configured as supervised services in <u>/service</u> directory.
 Each of these services have a directory named named after the service and a subdir inside it named <u>variables</u>.
 In the <u>variables</u> directory, you just need to create a file to create an environment variable.
 The name of the environment variable is the filename and the value of the environment variable is the content of the file.
 An empty file, removes the environment variable.
 As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>.
-All IndiMail services use the program <b>envdir</b>(8) to set environment variables from the <u>variables</u> directory.
+All IndiMail services use the program <b>envdir</b>(8) to set environment variables using files in the <u>variables</u> directory.
 You can have a file named .<u>envdir</u> in the variables directory.
 This file can contain multiple lines with each line naming directories that should be looked up for setting additional environment variables.
 In fact, the default installation creates .<u>envdir</u> linking to an additional directory: <u>/etc/indimail/control/global_vars</u>.
 Any variables in <u>global_vars</u> serve as global environment variables for all services.
 You can also have .<u>envdir</u> as a directory or as a link to another directory having environment variables.
-Regardless of having .<u>envdir</u> as a file, directory or a symbolic link, there is a built-in safety mechansim that prevents an infinite recursive traversal.
-You can also have environment variables as key=value pairs in a file named .<u>envfile</u>
+Regardless of having .<u>envdir</u> as a file, directory or a symbolic link, there is a built-in safety mechansim that prevents infinite recursive traversal.
+You can also have environment variables as key=value pairs in a file named .<u>envfile</u>.

-2. Using environment directory <u>defaultqueue</u> in <b>/etc/indimail/control</b> director.
+2. Using environment directory <u>defaultqueue</u> in <b>/etc/indimail/control</b> directory.
 This is just like the supervise <u>variables</u> directory.
 The environment variables configured in this directory get used when calling <b>qmail-inject</b>, <b>sendmail</b> and few other programs (See NOTE below).
 Read the man page for <b>qmail-inject</b>.
-Just like the <u>variables</u> directory mentioned above, you can have .<u>envdir</u> and .<u>envfile</u>.
-The <u>defaultqueue</u> directory gets skipped if you have the <b>QUEUE_BASE</b> environment variable set. <b>envdir</b> will exit 111 if it has trouble reading any directories when processing the <u>defaultqueue</u> directory or any extra directories because of .<u>envdir</u> processing.
+Just like the <u>variables</u> directory mentioned above, you can have .<u>envdir</u> and .<u>envfile</u> in <u>defaultqueue</u> directory.
+The <u>defaultqueue</u> directory gets skipped if you have the <b>QUEUE_BASE</b> environment variable already set. <b>envdir</b> will exit 111 if it has trouble reading any directories when processing the <u>defaultqueue</u> directory or any extra directories because while processing.
 However, failure to read any environment variable file doesn't result in errors.
-The administrator can set environment variables having access to specific users on the system.
+This allows the administrator to set environment variables having access to specific users on the system. <b>envdir</b> will continue the processing skipping files for which it lacks permissions.

 3. Using environment directory .<u>defaultqueue</u> in $HOME.
 This too is just like the supervise <u>variables</u> directory.
 The environment variables configured in this directory get used when calling <b>qmail-inject</b>, <b>sendmail</b>.
 Here $HOME refers to the home directory of the user and is totally under the control of the user to set it.
 Read the man page for <b>qmail-inject</b>.
 This directory too can have .<u>envdir</u> or .<u>envfile</u> to set additional environment variables.
 But unlike <u>defaultqueue</u>, any error processing this directory, additional directories from processig .<u>envdir</u> are ignored and no change is made to the existing set of environment variables.
 If you set <b>QUEUE_BASE</b> in this directory, then <u>/etc/indimail/control/defaultqueue</u> gets skipped, allowing you to override system configured environment variables.

 4. Using control files <b>from.envrules</b>, <b>fromd.envrules</b>, <b>rcpt.envrules</b>, <b>auth.envrules</b> - These are control files used by programs like <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 They match on the sender or recipient address.
-Here you can set or unset environment variables for a sender, recipient or any regular expression to match multipler sender or recipients.
+Here you can set or unset environment variables for a sender, recipient.
+You can also use any regular expression to match multipler sender or recipients.
 To know these environment variables, read the man pages for <b>qmail-smtpd</b>, <b>qmail-inject</b>, <b>spawn-filter</b>.

 5. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
 Read the man page for <b>qmail-smtpd</b>, <b>qmail-inject</b>.
-You can configure <b>domainqueue</b> to have indimail-mta configure differently for different domains.
+You can configure <b>domainqueue</b> to have indimail-mta configure itself differently for different domains.

 6. If you have installed ezmlm / ezmlm-idx, then you have an additional directory for configuring environment variables in <u>/etc/indimail/ezmlm/global_vars</u>.

 7. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.
+The mechanism for setting environment variables in a shell depends on the shell you are using and is beyond the scope of this document.
+You can read the man pages for the shell that your script uses.

 It is trivial to display the environment variable that would be set for your service by using the envdir command along with the env command.
-In fact this is what the `svctool --print-variables --service-name=xxxx` or `minisvc --print-variables --service-name=xxx` do.
+In fact this is what the `svctool --print-variables --service-name=xxxx` or `minisvc --print-variables --service-name=xxx` does internally.

 ```
 Display environment variables set for defaultqueue